Julie Atlas Muz: Performance

 In the 2000s, Muz had a routine gig as the head mermaid at the now-defunct NYC nightclub, The Coral Room, where she performed alongside live fish in 9,000 gallon saltwater aquarium.
-She extended her mermaid role at the 2005 Valencia Biennial where she swam in Europe’s largest saltwater tank.
+She extended her mermaid role at the 2005 Valencia Biennial where she swam in Europe's largest saltwater tank.
 Muz trained Kate Winslet for her mermaid scenes in John Turturro's 2006 film, Romance and Cigarettes.

 Muz was among the artists featured at the 2004 Whitney Biennial at the Whitney Museum of American Art.
 At the biennial, she and thirteen other cast members had performed her take on Igor Stravinsky's "The Rite of Spring" which is inspired by the life and death of JonBenét Ramsey.

 In January 2007, Muz, along with Kembra Pfahler curated a mixed media art exhibition titled, Womanizer, at the Deitch Projects.
 The show included works by E. V. Day, Breyer P-Orridge, Vaginal Davis and burlesque performer Bambi the Mermaid.
 Muz's contribution was "Mr. Pussy", an exhibit of photos of her genitalia in various poses and props.
 The exhibit also featured video of "Mr. Pussy" greeting viewers with "welcome" in multiple languages.

-On 6 December 2017 Muz made her directorial debut with Jack and the Beanstalk, the first large-scale pantomime to be presented in New York for over a century, at the Playhouse Theater of the Henry Street Settlement.
+On December 6, 2017, Muz made her directorial debut with Jack and the Beanstalk, the first large-scale pantomime to be presented in New York for over a century, at the Playhouse Theater of the Henry Street Settlement.
 Adapted from the fairy tale of the same title by Mat Fraser, the production also starred Dirty Martini, Matt Roper, David Ilku and a cast of other downtown performers.
-Awarded the NYT Critic's Pick, the production closed on 23 December 2017 and enjoyed a revival the following year at the same theatre, running for three weeks during the 2018 holiday season.
-On 4 December 2021 a follow-up, Dick Rivington and The Cat, adapted from the traditional pantomime story of Dick Whittington, was presented by the pair and reprised the following year.
-On 2 December 2023, a third production, Sleeping Beauty, opened at the Abrons Arts Center.
+Awarded the NYT Critic's Pick, the production closed on December 23, 2017, and enjoyed a revival the following year at the same theater, running for three weeks during the 2018 holiday season.
+On December 4, 2021, a follow-up, Dick Rivington and The Cat, adapted from the traditional pantomime story of Dick Whittington, was presented by the pair and reprised the following year.
+On December 2, 2023, a third production, Sleeping Beauty, opened at the Abrons Arts Center.